satbq/modalcolortheory/README.md

 * Follow the [installation instructions in `musicMCT`'s readme file](https://github.com/satbq/musicMCT#readme) rather than those in footnote 7.
 * Footnote 43 refers to `ineqmats.rds` as a separate file, but the inequality matrices are contained inside the package `musicMCT` and don't need to be downloaded separately.
 * Footnote 49 uses intervals such as `just_wt` and `just_p4`.
 Rather than defining these as global variables, `musicMCT` uses a function `j()` to access them.
 Instead of `just_wt`, use `j(t)` or `j(2)`; instead of `just_p4`, use `j(4)`.
 The entire 5-limit just diatonic scale is available as `j(dia)`.
-* The function `colornum()` returns `NULL` by default unless you've downloaded and loaded `representative_signvectors`.
+* The function `musicMCT::colornum()` returns `NULL` by default unless you've downloaded and loaded `representative_signvectors`.
 In `modalcolortheory` it simply returns an error if it doesn't have access to the right file.
 * Footnote 74 points you to a Google Drive link for `color_adjacencies.rds`.
 That file is now available here on GitHub (in this repository, `modalcolortheory`, not in `musicMCT`).

 ## Format of the datasets

 ### color_adjacencies.rds

 This file is a [list](https://cran.r-project.org/doc/manuals/r-release/R-intro.html#index-list) of [adjacency lists](https://en.wikipedia.org/wiki/Adjacency_list).
-That is, each entry color_adjacencies[[i]] is a list of the adjacencies between colors of scales with i notes, ordered according to color number.
-Thus color_adjacencies[[i]][[j]] tells you which colors are adjacent to the i-note scale with color number j.
+That is, each entry `color_adjacencies[[i]]` is a list of the adjacencies between colors of scales with i notes, ordered according to color number.
+Thus `color_adjacencies[[i]][[j]]` tells you which colors are adjacent to the i-note scale with color number j.
 Adjacency to color number 0, the perfectly even scale, is not listed because it's true of all scales.

-One- and two-note scales are too simple to have much structure, so color_adjacencies[[1]] and color_adjacencies[[2]] are both NULL.
+One- and two-note scales are too simple to have much structure, so `color_adjacencies[[1]]` and `color_adjacencies[[2]]` are both `NULL`.
 For monads, there is only a single scale structure.
 For dyads, there are only three colors, arranged in the following graph:

     1 <-> 0 <-> 2